WICG/file-handling/PRIVACY_AND_SECURITY.md

 ### 3.5 Does this specification expose any other data to an origin that it doesn’t currently have access to?

 Yes.
-The origin may be granted access to files on a users machine.
+The origin may be granted access to files on a user's machine.
 However, this will be building on top of the [native-file-system](https://github.com/WICG/native-file-system/blob/master/EXPLAINER.md) proposal and is more another avenue for getting access, than completely new data.

+Specifically, this will allow native file system access to be granted by choosing to open a file with a web application from the operating system.
+Previously, native file system access could only be granted by showing a file picker from a web application.

 ### 3.6 Does this specification enable new script execution/loading mechanisms?